Ten Tips for Summer Business Survival

-- If you’re slow, use the time productively to reflect on the first part of the year and plan for the next – When we’re busy it is hard to have perspective, so use this time wisely to identify what’s been working and what hasn’t and what you want to change from September.
+- If you’re slow, use the time productively to reflect and plan – This year has been tough for us all and lockdown and pandemic panic left many of us too worried, or with too many fears and responsibilities to get perspective.
+Hopefully the fog will now be lifting and the situation is becoming clearer, so use any summer down time to identify what’s been working and what hasn’t, what has changed in the new normal that you need to respond to and what you want to change from September.
 Set objectives and make a clear plan to make sure you achieve them.

 - Re-establish contact with lapsed clients – Summer is a nice time for a gentle reminder to ex clients that you’re still around.
 If you have some free time, drop an email to people who used to buy your products or use your services to say hi and ask them how it’s going and if they need anything.
 Chase up quotes or proposals and see if with a small nudge you can trigger an order, or a lead to follow up in September.
 Sometimes that’s all it takes!